Albin Francisco Schoepf: Washington, D.C.

 Schoepf emigrated to the United States with other Hungarian revolutionaries in 1851.
-He served as a clerk first in the U.S. Coastal Survey.
+He served as a clerk first in the United States Coast Survey.
 After befriending Joseph Holt, Schoepf clerked under Holt in the U.S. Patent Office and then the War Department.
-While working in Washington, D.C.
-Schoepf married Julie Bates Kesley in 1855; they had 9 children together.
+While working in Washington, D.C., Schoepf married Julie Bates Kesley in 1855; they had 9 children together.

 Civil War

 Appointed a brigadier general of volunteers on September 30, 1861, Schoepf's brigade fought well at the Battle of Camp Wildcat, repulsing Confederates under Brig.
 Gen. Felix Zollicoffer.
 This was followed a few weeks later by Schoepf's precipitate retreat, by order of his superior officer, from London, Kentucky, to Crab Orchard, which the Confederates called the “Wild-Cat stampede.”
 Schoepf and his troops later fought Zollicoffer at the Battle of Mill Springs.

 Proving himself an aggressive and able field commander, Schoepf was promoted to division command in August 1862, but often found himself at odds with Army of the Ohio commander Maj.
 Gen. Don Carlos Buell, especially after being denied orders to attack until late in the Battle of Perryville.
 Appointed to a military board of inquiry investigating Buell's conduct during the campaign, Schoepf made no secret of his disapproval of his commander's actions — so much so that Buell raised Schoepf's hostility as an issue.
 Not wanting his involvement to affect the Buell investigation's outcome, Schoepf asked Army general-in-chief Henry W. Halleck to transfer him to another assignment.

 On April 13, 1863, Schoepf was ordered to report to Fort Delaware as commanding officer and served the balance of the war in that command.
 Fort Delaware, located on Pea Patch Island, served as a prisoner-of-war camp for captured Confederate soldiers and sailors.
 According to Laura M. Lee, historian at Fort Delaware State Park, "...it was not a pleasant place by any standards, historical records and the death rate testify to the fact that it was one of the more survivable prison camps, North or South."
 The prisoner complex held up to 11,500 at its peak (July 1863), with a cumulative population of 33,000 by war's end.
 According to "They Died at Fort Delaware 1861–1865" by historian Jocelyn P. Jamison and compiled from NARA records, about 2,460 prisoners died, 109 guards and 39 civilians.